 The biggest reason to take your own cutlery on vacation is simply convenience.
 While you're unlikely to have too many problems if all your meals are from restaurants, it's a different story when you're eating takeaway food or self-catering.

 The other issue is hygiene.
-If, like me, you enjoy street food and small local restaurants, it's not a bad idea to have your own cutlery to hand.
+If you enjoy street food and small local restaurants, it's not a bad idea to have your own cutlery to hand.
 While the food itself is almost always safe (and delicious), the same can't necessarily be said of the utensils.

 Travel cutlery can be broken down into three main types.
 They're all useful in different situations, and because they're small, light, and you don't need to spend much on them, there's no harm in picking up a couple of varieties.

-The knife is typically lightly serrated, without a sharp point, and is appropriate for cutting softer items.
+The knife is typically lightly serrated without a sharp point, and is appropriate for cutting softer items.
 The spoon is intended for yogurt, soup or similar, although most can perform double-duty as a teaspoon if necessary.
-A few sets come with a separate teaspoon, if that's something you'll use regularly.
+A few sets come with a separate teaspoon, however, if that's something you expect to use regularly.

 Cheaper models are made from a hardened plastic, while more expensive ones are usually titanium or stainless steel.
 Some have a fold-down handle, to let them take up even less space when not in use.

-If you're vacationing in countries where chopsticks are commonly used, you won't get much value out of a knife and fork.
-Instead, pack a small pair of travel chopsticks, and use them whenever you're preparing your own food or uncertain about the cleanliness of the utensils wherever you're eating.
+If you're vacationing in countries where chopsticks are commonly used, you may find you don't get much value out of a knife and fork.
+Pack a small pair of travel chopsticks instead, and use them whenever you're preparing your own food, or uncertain about the cleanliness of the utensils wherever you're eating.